nxthan/Terminal-Basic/Readme.md

 # Readme

 ## Terminal Basic

 A browser startpage heavily inspired by an original design by kopri@unixhub.net (which can be found [here](https://startpages.github.io/startpages/Startpage_kopri-nb/))

 No code was shared between the two.
 I treated this as a practice exercise.
 Everything was done from scratch.

-## Theming
+## Theming (no longer works like this!)

-the following color shchemes are supported
+the following color schemes are supported

 1. Solarized Dark
 2. Gruvbox Dark